 Root canal treatment

-is done in Root canal treatment Removing the damaged nerve and putting in its place a root filling, which is used when the fracture extends to the pulp.
+is done in Root canal treatment Removing the damaged nerve and placing a root canal in its place, used when the fracture extends into the pulp.

 Cosmetic faces (veneers)

-veneer A thin layer of porcelain or composite covering the front of the tooth, often used when there is a good amount of natural tooth structure remaining.
+veneer It is a thin layer of porcelain or composite covering the front of the tooth.
+It is often used when there is a good amount of natural tooth structure remaining.